seattlerb/hoe/README.txt

   % rake release VERSION=x.y.z

 That really is all there is to it.
-With the `hoe-seattlerb` plugin, that branches the release in our perforce server, performs sanity checks to ensure the release has integrity, packages into gem and tarballs, uploads the packages to rubyforge, posts news of the release to rubyforge and my blog, and sends an announcement email.
+Behind the scenes it:

+* Branches the release in our perforce server. (via hoe-seattlerb plugin)
+* Performs sanity checks to ensure the release has integrity. (hoe-seattlerb)
+* Packages into gem and tarballs.
+* Uploads the packages to rubyforge.
+* Posts news of the release to rubyforge and my blog.
+* Sends an announcement email. (hoe-seattlerb)

 That `VERSION=x.y.z` is there as a last-chance sanity check that you know what you're releasing.
 You'd be surprised how blurry eyed/brained